bfdes/bfdes.in/posts/spotify-wrapped.md

 when run on my library.
 (Note: I've removed soundtracks.)

-Lover by Taylor Swift is my favourite album :sweat_smile:.
+Lover by Taylor Swift is my favorite album :sweat_smile:.
 How embarrassing!

 ## Popular artists